kent-lee/pixiv-scraper/README.md

 ## Notes

+- the program uses threads to download images from multiple authors simultaneously, that is, each thread is responsible for a single author.
+So, the more authors you have, the more threads the program uses, and ultimately the faster the overall process.
+Likewise, if you only have one author, the program will run noticeably slower because there is only one thread running

 - Pixiv requires users to login in order to see any content, so you need to register an account for this program to work

 - if you want to download R-18 images, you need to change `Viewing restriction` in your Pixiv `User settings`